openshift/osdctl/docs/command/osdctl_env.md

       --cluster string                   The name of the kubeconfig cluster to use --context string                   The name of the kubeconfig context to use --insecure-skip-tls-verify         If true, the server's certificate will not be checked for validity.
 This will make your HTTPS connections insecure
-      --kubeconfig string                Path to the kubeconfig file to use for CLI requests.
       --log_backtrace_at traceLocation   when logging hits line file:N, emit a stack trace (default :0) --log_dir string                   If non-empty, write log files in this directory --logtostderr                      log to standard error instead of files